 By Vijay Jayaraj

-Vijay Jayaraj (M.Sc., environmental science, University of East Anglia, England), is a research associate for developing countries for the Cornwall Alliance for the Stewardship of Creation.
-He lives in New Delhi, India.
+Vijay Jayaraj (M.Sc., Environmental Science, University of East Anglia, England), research associate for developing countries for the Cornwall Alliance for the Stewardship of Creation, lives in Chennai, India.